 In the summer term, we have our Old Greshamian (OG) Swimming Gala and barbeque which is always very popular, OG swimmers return to Gresham’s to swim against the pupils and talk about their swimming experiences which always inspire the team.

-Lifeguarding – The NPLQ (National Pool Lifeguard Qualification) is a course open to pupils at Gresham’s and is designed to train pool lifeguards.
-The candidates complete over forty hours of training to gain the award including adult/child/baby CPR, first aid, pool rescue procedures, manual handling techniques, risk assessment, including all aspects of the day to day running of a swimming pool.
-Recently, the Royal Life Saving Society has introduced Automated External Defibrillator training and a three day first aid qualification, which is offered to pupils at the School.
+Lifeguarding – The NPLQ (National Pool Lifeguard qualification) is a course open to pupils at Gresham’s and is designed to train pool lifeguards.
+The candidates complete over forty hours of training to gain the award including adult/child/baby CPR, Automated External Defibrillator, first aid, pool rescue procedures, manual handling techniques, risk assessment, plus all aspects of the day to day running of a swimming pool.

 Kayaking – Kayaking has become very popular, with training sessions offered in the swimming pool each week.
 These sessions provide training for outdoor kayaking expeditions for Duke of Edinburgh awards and for recreation.